ChrisRabey/hello-world/README.md

 # hello-world
 a first thing
-inverness is further north than glasgow
+Inverness is further north than Glasgow